How to Automate Public Holiday Pay with Rule Sets

 The next part of the process is setting up the required work types.
 You'll need to:

-1. create a work type which can be used by the employee to indicate that they did not work on the Public holiday.
+1. Create a work type which can be used by the employee to show that they did not work on the Public holiday.

 2. Call it 'Public holiday not worked' (this will only be applicable for full-time and part-time employees)